-A clean fuel source, the benefits of wind power are many, including its lack of pollutants and its reliance on a renewal resource-wind.
-Of course, wind depends on geography and climate, and is not always available in certain locations.
-For wind power to be a viable option for gaming (or any) facilities, steady winds are required.
-For example, small turbines need consistent winds over 20MPH to be cost effective.
-Additional challenges of wind turbines for a gaming site include considerations of noise, vibration, visual impact, community impact, initial costs, and maintenance costs.
+A clean fuel source, the benefits of wind power are many, including its lack of pollutants and its reliance on a renewal resource - wind.
+Of course, wind depends on noise, vibration, visual impact, community impact, initial costs, and maintenance costs.
 Nevertheless, wind power is the fastest growing energy source in the world, and casino owners are picking up on this trend.
 Currently the Cheyenne and Arapaho Tribes are developing a 22-turbine wind farm in Oklahoma.
-Twenty of the 102-ft-tall wind turbines (which should be completed in the spring of 2012) will provide energy for the tribes' Lucky Star Casino in Concho, which comprises a large part of the tribes' \$200,000 monthly energy bill.
-The hope is that the wind power generated from the farm will more than cover these monthly bills, and left-over energy will be sold as an additional source of revenue.
+A total of 20 of the 102-feet-tall wind turbines (which should be completed in the spring of 2012) will provide energy for the tribes' Lucky Star Casino in Concho, which comprises a large part of the tribes' \$200,000 monthly energy bill.
+The hope is that the wind power generated from the farm will more than cover these monthly bills, and leftover energy will be sold as an additional source of revenue.